Askari: Apartheid South Africa

-During Apartheid, especially during the 1980s, Askari was the term used to describe former members of the liberation movements who came to work for the Security Branch, providing information, identifying and tracing former comrades.
+During Apartheid, especially during the 1980s, Askari was the term used to describe former members of the liberation movements who came to work for the Security Branch, providing information and identifying and tracing former comrades.
 A number were also operationally deployed.
 Former members of the liberation movements became askaris if they defected from the liberation movements of their own accord or if they were arrested or captured.
-In some cases, attempts were made to ‘turn’ captured uMkhonto we Sizwe (MK) or Azanian People's Liberation Army (APLA) operatives using both orthodox and unorthodox methods during interrogation, often involving torture.
+In some cases, attempts were made to "turn" captured uMkhonto we Sizwe (MK) or Azanian People's Liberation Army (APLA) operatives using both orthodox and unorthodox methods during interrogation, often involving torture.
 Other askaris were MK operatives who had been abducted by the Security Branch from neighbouring states.
 Several abductees remain disappeared and are believed to have been killed.
-The threats of death used to ‘turn’ askaris were not idle.
-During the Truth and Reconciliation Commission hearings, amnesty applications revealed that several operatives were killed for steadfastly refusing to co-operate.
+The threats of death used to turn askaris were not idle.
+During the Truth and Reconciliation Commission hearings, amnesty applications revealed that several operatives were killed for steadfastly refusing to cooperate.

 Askaris were primarily used to infiltrate groups and to identify former comrades with whom they had trained in other countries.
-At the Pretoria hearing in July 1999, Mr Chris Mosiane testified: "In the initial stages askaris were used as police dogs to sniff out insurgents with white SB [Security Branch members] as their handlers.
+At the Pretoria hearing in July 1999, Chris Mosiane testified: "In the initial stages, askaris were used as police dogs to sniff out insurgents with white SB [Security Branch members] as their handlers.
 Black SB were used to monitor the askaris."

 Askaris were initially treated as informers and were paid from a secret fund.
 Later, they were integrated into the South African Police at the level of constable and were paid an SAP salary.
 While deployed in the regions, they were paid an additional amount, which was usually generated by making false claims to a secret fund.
-After successful operations they usually received bonuses.
+After successful operations, they usually received bonuses.

 The askaris used Vlakplaas as an operational base and resided in the townships where they attempted to maintain their cover as underground MK operatives.
 Although a few askaris escaped, most were far too frightened to attempt it.
 At his amnesty hearing, Colonel Eugene de Kock testified that he had set up a spy network amongst the askaris and used electronic surveillance.
 He told the Amnesty Committee that he had also established a disciplinary structure to deal with internal issues and other infractions by askaris and white officers.
 However, askaris who exceeded their authority in operational situations or criminal matters were seldom punished.

-Generally askaris were extremely effective.
+Generally, askaris were extremely effective.
 Because of their internal experience of MK structures, they were invaluable in identifying potential suspects, in infiltrating networks, in interrogations and in giving evidence for the state in trials.